Vinayprabhu19/simple-java-maven-app/README.md

 "Hello world!" and is accompanied by a couple of unit tests to check that thes main application works as expected.
-The results of these tests aredsd saved to a JUnit XML report. d
+The results of these tests aredsd saved to a JUnit XML report. dsd
-The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Psdipeline) s you'll be creating yourself during the tutorial and the `scripts` subdirecto,,ryml contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.
+The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Psdipeline) s you'll be creating yourself during the tutorial and the `scripts` susbdirecto,,ryml contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.